 “Whereas peer-reviewed research has demonstrated adverse biological effects of wireless EMF including single and double-stranded DNA breaks, creation of reactive oxygen species, immune dysfunction, cognitive processing effects, stress protein synthesis in the brain, altered brain development, sleep, and memory disturbances, ADHD, abnormal behavior, sperm dysfunction, and brain tumors.”

 There are also potentially increased cancer risks from too much EMF exposure.

 Increased Cancer Risks

-For a while now, we’ve known that even non-ionizing radiation can increase risks of glioma and other cancers.
+For a while now, we’ve known that even non-ionizing radiation can increase the risks of glioma and other cancers.
 Recent studies have further strengthened this realization, including:

-- In 2014 a French study published in the Occup Environ Med. found that there was a statistically significant association between increased change for meningiomas, gliomas, and other cancerous tumors, with the heaviest users of cell-phones when looking at cumulative use over a lifetime.
+- In 2014 a French study published in the Occup Environ Med. found that there was a statistically significant association between increased change for meningiomas, gliomas, and other cancerous tumors, with the heaviest users of cell phones when looking at cumulative use over a lifetime.